Techozu/BorderlessGaming/README.md

 - Save your settings, Open your Windows and Hit the HotKey to Go Borderless.

-For more details on a full Borderless Gaming setup checkout out this article. https://techozu.com/fullscreen-apps-ultrawide-monitors/
+For more details on a full Borderless Gaming setup checkout out this article.<br/>
+https://techozu.com/fullscreen-apps-ultrawide-monitors/